-What kind of questions will they ask you?
+What kind of questions will they ask?
+What if I feel uncomfortable?

 Before the test, the doctor or the nurse will ask you a few questions.
 These are to find out what STIs they should test for and where to test for them.
 So, if you’ve had oral sex, they might want to test your throat.